open-mmlab/OpenPCDet/README.md

 ## Changelog
-[2020-11-10] **NEW:** The Waymo Open Dataset has been supported with SoTA results.
-By now we provid the configs of `SECOND`, `PartA2` and `PV-RCNN` on the Waymo Open Dataset, and more models could be easily supported by modifying their dataset configs.
+[2020-11-10] **NEW:** The [Waymo Open Dataset](#waymo-open-dataset-baselines) has been supported with state-of-the-art results.
+Currently we provide the configs and results of `SECOND`, `PartA2` and `PV-RCNN` on the Waymo Open Dataset, and more models could be easily supported by modifying their dataset configs.

 [2020-08-10] Bugfixed: The provided NuScenes models have been updated to fix the loading bugs.
 Please redownload it if you need to use the pretrained NuScenes models.